1940s-1980s - Citrus Is King

 Triple freezes in the 1980s changed the landscape and economy forever.

-As a result, many of the land owners began to sell out to subdivision developers, while others converted to raising cattle.
+As a result, many of the land owners began to sell out to land developers, while others attempted to retain the rural community by converted to pine trees for lumber or to raising cattle.
+Today, the rolling hills are replaced by modern subdivisions.

 [Contributors: Jason Brown]